tokkymanA/Pong_Game/README.md

 # Pong_Game
-This is to illustrate basics of Tkinter
+This is to illustrate basics of turtle graphics